Farischt/Rent-a-book/README.md

 npm install
 ```

-Create a file named .env.local at the root of the project which should be completed with the .env.example file.
+Create a file named .env.local at the root of the project which should be completed with the .env.example file [here](./.env.example).
 The application will not work if this step is not done, because the connection to the database will not be established.

-ATTENTION : The mailing system only works with outlook service!
+**ATTENTION**: The mailing system only works with outlook service!
 If you are willing to use another service, you will have to modify the constructor in the file /server/mails/index.js [here](./server/mails/index.js)

 ```
 this.transporter = nodemailer.createTransport({